Why Compost Food Scraps

-Many businesses benefit from composting including office buildings, manufacturing facilities, hotels, event venues, hospital and medical facilities, grocery stores, and restaurants.
-Reducing food waste through prevention and donation has signigicant environmental, social and economic benefits for businesses and employees.
+Many businesses benefit from composting, including office buildings, manufacturing facilities, hotels, event venues, hospitals, medical facilities, grocery stores, and restaurants.
+Reducing food waste through prevention and donation has significant environmental, social and economic benefits for businesses and employees.

 – ReFED A Roadmap to Reduce U.S. Food Waste by 20 Percent

 Share your food scrap composting resource with us